ad-freiburg/qlever-ui/docs/configure_qleverui.md

 # Configure the Map view

 Geometry objects ([WKT literals](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) to be exact) can be displayed on a map using [qlever-petrimaps](https://github.com/ad-freiburg/qlever-petrimaps).
 The objects can be visualized as a heatmap or discrete objects. qlever-petrimaps is the tool that does the heavy-lifting for visualizing the data on the map.
-You can also host it yourself.

-## Configuration
-- Enable the `Map view` for the backend in the Admin settings.
-It is found under `Map view`/`Enable 'Map view' button`.
+You have to host your own instance of qlever-petrimaps.

-- *Optionally* set `Map view base URL` to the location of your own qlever-petrimaps instance.
+- Enable the Map view by setting the field `Map view base URL` to the location of your own qlever-petrimaps instance.

-## Usage
 There are currently two requirements for using the Map view:

 - the geometry objects must be in the **last column**